AustinBachurski/Advent-of-Code-2024/README.md

 # Advent-of-Code-2024

 Practicing C++ and learning Rust with Advent of Code 2024.
-Currently on day 21 part 2.
+Currently on day 24.

 Credit to [Advent of Code](https://adventofcode.com/)